 The DNP program is offered in a hybrid delivery model utilizing both online and face-to-face modalities two days per term at the University of Houston campus.
 Additionally, clinical experiences will be available face-to-face in the community setting.

 The DNP program is a full or part time, post master's program designed for working nurses utilizing a hybrid (partially face-to-face and online) delivery method.
 Students may choose between two options: PM FNP-DNP or PM Administration-DNP.
 The PM FNP-DNP track and the PM Administration-DNP track will be delivered predominantly in an online format with face-to-face experiences especially in clinical settings.

-The degree requirements of the PM DNP program include 37-42 credit hours offered over 5 or 8 semesters.
+The degree requirements of the PM DNP program include 37-42 credit hours offered over 8 semesters.
 All practicum experiences are individualized based on track requirements and the DNP national competencies.
 The degree requirements dictate successful completion of coursework and clinical practicum hours, a portfolio, and a DNP project.
-Successful applicants will be admitted in the fall following the spring graduation from the MSN FNP or MSN Administration program with a projected start date of August 2021.

 Post Master’s DNP Administration Track

 For Doctor of Nursing Practice applicants looking to complete the Administration track, applicants are expected to have completed a number of clinical hours in their MSN Administration program.
 Completed clinical hours will be verified in writing from the MSN program director.
 The number of verified MSN clinical hours completed will be deducted from the 1000 total clinical hours required for completion of the Doctor of Nursing Practice program.
 The Doctor of Nursing Practice program provides 810 clinical hours for students in the Administration track.
 If additional hours are required as determined by the DNP Director, the student may take an independent study to complete any hour deficit indicated during the practice hour review and gap analysis.